prachigauriar/URLMock/README.md

 ### Non-HTTP Protocols

-Out of the box, URLMock only supports HTTP and HTTPs.
+Out of the box, URLMock only supports HTTP and HTTPS.
 However, it is designed to work with any URL protocol that the NSURL loading system can support.
 If you are using a custom scheme or URL protocol and would like to add support for mocking requests and responses, you need only create classes that conform to the